dceoy/command-template-r/README.md

 command-template-r
 ==================

-Tiny R script as an executable command
+Tiny R script as an executable command on Linux and macOS

 - R script scaffold for command-line tool development
   - Default options